salvir1/COVID-19-outbreak-data-analysis/README.md

 ### A meaningful grouping of outbreaks

+As COVID was becoming entrenched throughout nearly every corner of the country this year, clearly identifiable outbreaks occurred in many states, while other states were able to avoid them.
+These outbreaks were costly in terms of lives lost.
+Governments and public health agencies are unlikely to drive the death rate down to zero until a vaccine is available, but they can work to avoid an outbreak to avoid the associated costs of lives lost.

-Four state grouping categories were created based upon season and severity of an outbreak in terms of daily deaths reported per 100,000.
-An outbreak was defined at the state level according to criteria desribed later in this report.
+For this analysis, states were grouped into one of four categories based upon season and severity of an outbreak in terms of daily deaths reported per 100,000.
+An outbreak was defined at the state level according to criteria desribed in the states analysis section.
 When rolled up to the state grouping level, the daily death rate exceeded 0.25 per 100,000 population for an outbreak.
 Outbreaks for the spring, summer, and fall began prior to 4/1/20, 7/1/20, and 10/1/20 respectively.

-Governments and public health agencies are unlikely to drive the death rate down to zero until a vaccine is available, but they can work to avoid an outbreak to avoid the associated costs of lives lost.

 States with outbreaks experience death rates that are many times worse than states with no outbreak over the same time period.
 The baseline daily death rate stayed below 0.25 per 100,000 if no outbreak was occurring.
 Death rates were many times higher for groupings that were experiencing an outbreak.
 The cost of an outbreak in terms of lives lost can be extrapolated by comparing the elevated death rate of an outbreak to baseline.
 For example, the states that experienced a summer outbreak had over 25,000 more deaths above baseline.